"Robocop dem say make u put chest": Davido seemingly replies Wizkid's Yomi Sars

 - Davido's response has further stirred up reactions, with some fans urging the DMW label boss to take action

-Nigerian music star David Adeleke Davido has broken his silence to respond to a series of cryptic posts shared on Snapchat by celebrity policeman Yomi Sars, known for his association with Ayo Balogun Wizkid.
+Nigerian music star David Adeleke, aka Davido, has broken his silence following a series of cryptic posts shared on Snapchat by celebrity policeman Yomi Sars, known for his association with Ayo Balogun Wizkid.

-The Funds' crooner posted via his X handle and seemingly responded with two separate tweets: “Price and pay” and “Robocop.”
+The Funds' crooner posted via his X handle and seemingly responded with two separate tweets.

 See Davido's tweet below: